-Note If you do not specify a transmin a 1200-baud rate by default. ission sp need, the tip command uses
+Note If you do not specify a transmission speed, the tip command uses a 1200-baud rate by default.

 The following steps show how to use the tip command to connect, using a 300-baud transmission rate, to a remote host that has a long-distance telephone number of 1-612-555-9876.